 Young's modulus and shear modulus

-You can also use our Poisson's ratio calculator to find Poisson's ratio based on the values of shear modulus and modulus of elasticity.
+You can also use our Poisson's ratio calculator to find Poisson's ratio based on the values of shear modulus and modulus of elasticity of isotropic and homogenous materials.
 These three parameters are related according to the following equation:

-If you want to find out more about Young's modulus, check out our stress calculator.
+🙋 If you want to find out more about the importance of Young's modulus, check out our stress calculator.